A question we've received several times is: "I'm tired all the time, what should I do? I think I'm exhausted."

 2. Listen to your body

-If you find yourself becoming sad, angry, or panicked when saying yes to things and taking on tasks such as a new assignment at work, you need rest.
-This is experienced differently by everyone, but remember that there's nothing wrong with you, you just need to take care of yourself.
+If you experience becoming sad, angry, or panicked by saying yes to things and taking on tasks such as a new assignment at work, you are in need of rest.
+This is experienced differently by everyone, but remember that there is nothing wrong with you - you just need to take care of yourself.

 3. Rest

-If you experience a feeling of "shaking" inside - a sensation someone with exhaustion can often relate to - it is extremely important to rest, and rest with warmth can be beneficial.
-This could include taking a bath, using a hot water bottle on your body, visiting a spa, or getting a massage.
+If you experience a feeling of "shaking" inside – a sensation someone with exhaustion can often relate to – it is of utmost importance to rest, and rest with warmth can be beneficial.
+Such as taking a bath, having a hot water bottle on your body, going to a spa, or getting a massage.

 Healthy Diet